jamesplease/router-comparison/README.md

 v2.0.0](https://github.com/jashkenas/backbone/pull/3660)).

 I want to build a new router that can be used in Backbone apps, and I want it to be the best it can be.
-By examining existing routers, I can pluck the features I find most useful, and discard the ones that I find less so.
+By examining existing routers I can pluck the features I find most useful, and discard the ones that I find less so.

 ## Routers Compared